-Welcome to the Department of Health’s Indigenous health site.
+Welcome to the Department of Health’s Aboriginal and Torres Strait Islander health site.
 The Department of Health works in conjunction with other Government Departments, including the Department of the Prime Minister and Cabinet to improve the health of Aboriginal and Torres Strait Islander people.
-This site contains Indigenous health information from mainstream areas of the Department of Health as well as from the Indigenous and Rural Health Division.

 From this launching page you will find information about Indigenous health activities.

 Indigenous Health: 2014-15 Budget OutcomesThe Australian Government is committed to the delivery of effective and efficient health services for Aboriginal and Torres Strait Islander people.

 In 2014-15 more than $920 million will be spent on the provision of health programmes specifically for Aboriginal and Torres Strait Islander people.
 This includes Medicare and access to pharmaceuticals through the Pharmaceutical Benefits Scheme (PBS).
 Overall, funding levels for Indigenous health will continue to grow over the next four years.
 From 2014-15 to 2017-18, the Australian Government will invest $3.1 billion in Indigenous specific health programmes and activities – an increase of over $500 million compared to 2009-10 to 2012-13 (excluding funding provided through Medicare and access to the PBS).

 The Indigenous Australians’ Health Programme was established on 1 July 2014, consolidating four existing Indigenous health funding streams: primary health care base funding; child and maternal health activities; Stronger Futures in the Northern Territory (Health); and the Aboriginal and Torres Strait Islander Chronic Disease Fund.
 This provides more flexibility to ensure funding is allocated to where the need is greatest and reduces red tape and workloads for grant recipients.